Édouard Biot: Life

-When this project was completed in 1833, he decided to enjoy the independence he had gained to study the Chinese language and literature.
+When this project was completed in 1833, he decided to enjoy the financial independence he had gained to study the Chinese language and literature.
 He attended courses at the school of Stanislas Julien of the Collège de France and soon began a new career.
 An extensive series of papers, devoted to astronomy, mathematics, geography, history, social life and administration of China, led to his being elected a Fellow of the Académie des Inscriptions et Belles-Lettres in 1847, having already joined the Asiatic Societies of Paris and London, and several other learned societies.
-His astronomical translations were useful in associating the Crab Nebula with a supernova observed by the Chinese in 1054.
+His astronomical translations were later used in particular in associating the Crab Nebula with a supernova observed by the Chinese in 1054.

 Married in 1843, he lost his wife in 1846.
 Unable to overcome his grief, he fell ill and died in Paris four years later at the age of 46.

 Works

 Biot translated Charles Babbage's On the Economy of Machinery and Manufacture into French, and was the author of one of the earliest works on the railways, the Manuel du constructeur des chemins de fer (Manual of Railway Construction), published in 1834.

 Besides his memoirs on Chinese civilization, most of which were published in the Journal Asiatique, he was also the author of a Dictionnaire Géographique de l'Empire Chinois (Geographical Dictionary of the Chinese Empire) and the Histoire de l'Instruction publique en Chine (History of Public Education in China), as well as the translation into French of the Zhou Li or The Rites of Zhou, from the series of books forming the Classic of Rites.
 This presents a tableau of an idealized political and administrative organization of China in the eleventh century BC.
 After his death, the publication was completed under the care of his father.
 Biot's works are still referred to and his translations have not been superseded.